This Is England '90: Summer

 Shaun, Harvey, Gadget, Kelly and Trev all pack into a small car, venturing into the countryside in search of a rave.
 On the way they meet Flip and Higgy, whose car has broken down, so all seven squeeze into one car.
 After a long day trying to find their intended venue, they give up and begin to camp out in the woods for the night.
-In the distance, they hear the sound of drums and assume it's the rave they've been trying to find.
+In the distance, they hear the sound of drums and assume it is the rave they have been trying to find.
 Walking down into a field they stumble upon a commune of new-age travellers and spontaneously join their party.
-Shaun finds comfort with an attractive older lady, whilst Kelly, already drunk on alcohol and high on Ecstasy, is encouraged by three older men to smoke drugs before having sex with them in a trailer.
+Shaun finds comfort with an attractive older lady, whilst Kelly, already drunk on alcohol and high on Ecstasy, is encouraged by three older men to smoke drugs before they have sex with her in a trailer.
 After waking, whilst watching the sunrise, a tearful Kelly confides in Gadget "I'm a fucking slag Gadget...I just do what I fucking want, Gadge, that's the fucking problem".

 Lol, Woody and Milky stay at home, spending the afternoon having a barbecue in their front garden.
 When the phone rings in the evening, Lol says it is her mother and takes the call in another room.
 She later tells Woody that it wasn't her mother, but it was Combo, who is about to be released from prison and needs a place to stay.

 Autumn

 Lol and Woody invite everyone round to their house for Sunday dinner.
-After the meal, they inform everyone that it wasn't Combo who killed Mick, but Lol.
+After the meal, they inform everyone that it was not Combo who killed Mick, but Lol.
 Lol also tells her sister Kelly that Mick raped Trev the night before he was killed.
 Kelly refuses to believe that her father was a bad person.
 Lol and Woody continue with the news that Combo is about to be released from prison and has nowhere to stay.
 Once it becomes clear that Combo will be staying with them, Milky refuses to let his daughter stay under the same roof as the racist man who beat him half to death.
 Shaun's place at college is reconsidered and he gains a place on the photography course, much to Cynthia and Sandhu's excitement.
 Woody proposes to Lol, and Combo moves in with them, meanwhile Milky prepares an attack on Combo.